Purdue-M2/Individual-Fairness-Deepfake-Detection/README.md

 @inproceedings{hou2025individualfairness,
-  title={Rethinking Individual Fairness in Deepfake Detection}, author={Aryana Hou and Li Lin and Justin Li and Shu Hu}, booktitle={Proceedings of the 33rd ACM International Conference on Multimedia (ACM MM)}, year={2025}
+  title={Rethinking Individual Fairness in Deepfake Detection}, author={Aryana Hou and Li Lin and Justin Li and Shu Hu}, conference={Proceedings of the 33rd ACM International Conference on Multimedia (ACM MM)}, year={2025}
 }
 ```